tatut/elf-lang/README.md

-# Elf Helper programming language
+# Elf programming language

-This is the Elf Helper (eh) programming language.
+This is the Elf programming language.

 Designed to get help those elves get their xmas duties done without tripping into lava.